-Reinstatement-the procedure by which a student is reenrolled into his/her original class schedule after being dropped.
-In order to be reinstated, the student must obtain written faculty approval and must pay all tuition & fees including a \$65 reinstatement/late fee.
-Reinstatement can only be done within 7 days of the census date.
+Reinstatement-when a student is reenrolled into his/her original class schedule after being dropped.
+In order to be reinstated, the student must provide written faculty approval and must pay all tuition & fees including a reinstatement/late fee.

 Schedule-the publication which lists courses and sections available, times and locations and instructors, and the semester calendar.
-A schedule is published for each long semester and the interim/summer semesters.
+A schedule is available online (www.midland.edu/schedules) for each long semester and the interim/summer semesters.

 Section-identifies a class at a particular date and time.
-In Midland College's course numbering system, the section number follows the course number.
+In Midland College's course numbering system, the section number (3 digits) follows the course number.
 A course number may have many sections being taught at different times.